jatolentino/Sample-web/README.md

-# A web sample
+# A web sample, the script start.sh enabled the server
-This is an example ok